 Guideline B states that buildings that are more than 35 times their height from the relevant runway centreline (i.e. 1:35 rule) will not pose a risk and do not require aerodynamic modelling.
-As the final design of International P2 MLCP may be less than 35 times the height from the existing runway, during the detailed design phase, any potential windshear or wake turbulence impacts from the proposed development will be assessed in accordance with Guideline B.
+The Department of Infrastructure, Transport, Cities and Regional Development has received advice from the CASA that a quantitative wind study is not required based on a maximum height of 27.905 m AD (26.771 m AHD) for the International P2 MLCP, hence no further assessment is required.